Military history of the Russian Empire: Pugachev Revolt and Alexander Suvorov

 During the 1768–1774 war with the Ottoman Empire, Russia experienced a major social upheaval, the Pugachev Uprising.
 In 1773 a Don Cossack, Emel'yan Pugachev, declared himself as the re-emergent tsar Peter III.
 Other Cossacks, various Turkic tribes that felt the impingement of the Russian centralizing state, and industrial workers in the Ural Mountains, as well as peasants hoping to escape serfdom, all joined in the rebellion.
 Russia's preoccupation with the war enabled Pugachev to take control of a part of the Volga area, but the regular army crushed the rebellion in 1774.

 The history of the Russian army in this era was linked to the name of Alexander Suvorov a Russian general, reckoned one of a few great generals in history who never lost a battle.

-From 1777 to 1783 Suvorov served in the Crimea and in the Caucasus, becoming a lieutenant-general in 1780, and general of infantry in 1783, on the conclusion of his work there.
-From 1787 to 1791 he again fought the Turks during the Russo-Turkish War of 1787–1792 and won many victories.
+From 1777 to 1783 Suvorov served in the Crimea and in the Caucasus, becoming a lieutenant-general in 1780, and general of infantry in 1783, on the conclusion of his work there (see also Kuban Nogai uprising).
+From 1787 to 1791 he again fought the Turks during the Russo-Turkish War of 1787–1792 and won many victories, such as Izmail and Rymnik.
 Suvorov's leadership also played a key role in Russian victory over Poles during the Kościuszko Uprising.

 After Catherine

 Catherine II died in 1796, and her son Paul (r.
 1796–1801) succeeded her.
 His independent conduct of the foreign affairs of Russia plunged the country first into the Second Coalition against France in 1798, and then into the armed neutrality against Britain in 1801.
 The new emperor drilled the Russian army on the Prussian model, which resulted in conflict with Suvorov and his subsequent removal and self-imposed exile.
-However, he was recalled to the army in 1798–1799 Russian troops led by Suvorov performed brilliantly in Italy and Switzerland.
+However, he was recalled to the army in 1798–1799 Russian troops led by Suvorov performed brilliantly in Italy and Switzerland — especially at the battle of the Trebbia.

 During the early nineteenth century, Russia's population, resources, international diplomacy, and military forces made it one of the most powerful states in the world.
 Its power enabled it to play an increasingly assertive role in Europe's affairs.
 This role drew the empire into a series of wars against Napoleon, which had far-reaching consequences for Russia and the rest of Europe.
 After a period of enlightenment, Russia became an active opponent of liberalizing trends in Central and Western Europe.